hotschedules/slate/source/includes/making-a-call/hs-example.md

 You can make calls using both Basic Authentication using your HotSchedules IoT Platform account credentials (username and password) and the JWT Token method.

-We have created a Postman collection for your use:
+We have created a Postman collection to enable you with making calls to the REST API.

 <div id="btn" style="padding-left: 30px;">
 <div class="postman-run-button"